 I think we've kind of reached maximum velocity on how much better the technology can get....
-And so what that means in terms of innocence work is that you're not going to have cases where you can do testing five or ten years from now that you can't do today.20 And so if the biological material is collected, it's obviously going to be tested before the trial occurs.21
+And so what that means in terms of innocence work is that you're not going to have cases where you can do testing five or ten years from now that you can't do today.
+And so if the biological material is collected, it's obviously going to be tested before the trial occurs.

 Although there have been advances in DNA technology, the advances do not improve the results of past testing methods.
-Rather, recent technological advances result in the ability to perform DNA testing on previously untestable samples.22 This is most helpful in cold cases where law enforcement previously did not have a suspect and/or in cold cases where there had been insufficient evidence to arrest a suspect.
-It is not as helpful in cases where DNA more accurate testing, or have been previously tested at a lab that was subsequently shown to have engaged in faulty testing techniques.
+Rather, recent technological advances result in the ability to perform DNA testing on previously untestable samples.
+This is most helpful in cold cases where law enforcement previously did not have a suspect and/or in cold cases where there subject to newer, more accurate testing, or have been previously tested at a lab that was subsequently shown to have engaged in faulty testing techniques.
 Tex.
 Code Crim.
 Proc.
 Art.
 64.01(a)-(b).

-19 Id. at 64.01(c).
+Id. at 64.01(c).